fuzzypicklz/swe-task-2/README.md

 ## Part Two: Configure Mysql
 Look into `knexfile.js` file the mysql connection was already done for you!
 All you have to do is to fill in the username of your localhost mysql account, the password, and the database your tables are stored in.

+The database you will be using this time is `SWE2` same host, and username as before.
+To check/use the database in datagrip, run:
+`USE SWE2;` in datagrip

 After you have configured the mysql connection, run the following commands:
 `knex migrate:latest`<br>
 `knex seed:run`<br>